wp-media/imagify-plugin/readme.txt

 > "Clearly Imagify is the most awesome WordPress plugin to compress images on your website!
 A must try" — [Eric Walter](https://twitter.com/EricWaltR/status/679053496382038016)
 >

-= Is Imagify Free? =
+= IS IMAGIFY FREE? =

-You can optimize for free 20MB of images (about 200 images) every month.
-You can convert WebP for free.
+You can optimize for free 20MB of images (that’s about 200 images) every month.
+You can also convert to the next-gen WebP format for free.

-Need more?
+Need to compress more images?
 Have a look at our plans: [https://imagify.io/pricing](https://imagify.io/pricing)

-= What's next? =
+= WANT IMAGE OPTIMIZATION TIPS? =

-Have a look at our upcoming features by following our development roadmap: [https://trello.com/b/3Q8ZnSN6/imagify-roadmap](https://trello.com/b/3Q8ZnSN6/imagify-roadmap)
+If you want to know more about using WebP images on WordPress, improving your PageSpeed score with Imagify, or compressing multiple images online, take a look at our blog: [https://imagify.io/blog/](https://imagify.io/blog/)

-= Who we are? =
+It’s packed with advice on image compression and so much more!

-We are [WP Media](https://wp-media.me/), the startup behind WP Rocket the best caching plugin for WordPress.
+= WHO ARE WE? =

-Our mission is to improve the web, we are making it faster with [WP Rocket](https://wp-rocket.me/) and lighter with Imagify.
+We are [WP Media](https://wp-media.me/), the startup behind WP Rocket, the best caching plugin for WordPress.

-= Get in touch! =
+= GET IN TOUCH! =

 * Website: [Imagify.io](https://imagify.io)
 * Contact Us: [https://imagify.io/contact](https://imagify.io/contact)